foundriesio/docs/source/reference-manual/security/secure-elements/se050-enablement.rst

         I/TC: se050: Info: OEF ID
         I/TC: se050: Info: 	a1.f4

-This step is enough to enable SE05X for the supported machines for factories created since v85.
+This step is enough to enable SE05X for the supported machines for Factories created since LmP v85.

-Push the changes to the ``meta-subscriber-overrides`` repository to trigger a new build with SE05X support enabled.
+Push the changes to the ``meta-subscriber-overrides``, triggering a new build with SE05X support enabled.
 Be aware that an image created with SE05X enabled does not boot on boards without the SE05X properly attached.

 .. note::
     Please be aware that at this moment only: